jellyfin-archive/jellyfin-docs/docs/developer-docs/contributing.md

 * Expect review and discussion.
 If you can't back up your changes with a good description and through review, please reconsider whether it should be done at all.
 All PRs to `dev` require at least one approving review from an administrative team member, however we welcome and encourage reviews from any contributor, especially if it's in an area you are knowledgeable about.
 More eyes are always better.

 * All PR should be left to settle for at least 24h, with an exception for emergency bugfixes with immediate review by the core team.
-We have contributors from very diaspirate time zones, and this ensures that multiple sets of eyes have a chance to review each PR before it is merged.
+We have contributors from very disparate time zones, and this ensures that multiple sets of eyes have a chance to review each PR before it is merged.
 Always remember that we are in no rush, that there will always be a "next release", and that a bit of lingering breakage today is usually worth taking the time to fix right, rather than baking in more hacks.

 ### Official Branches